Tutorials

 '

-Please note, due to the evolution and updates of Wegan, many screenshot illustrations may be outdated.
+Please note, due to the evolution and updates of WEGAN, many screenshot illustrations may be outdated.
 Therefore, we ask that users do not take those steps verbatim.
 Instead, users should focus on the the analysis concepts and the workflow for ecological data analysis using this tool.

-Data Upload
+1 Data Upload and Processing

-1.1 Upload your data
+1.1 Data Upload

 Follow the provided instructions to upload custom data.
 Refer to the user interface screenshot (Figure 1.1.1) for updating the custom data.